todthomson/intro-to-linux-dotnetcore-docker/Step4.md

 #### Upgrade to the latest Mono

 As you can see above Ubuntu 14.04.4 LTS comes with version `3.2.8` of Mono.
-Let's upgrade to the latest version `4.2.2` directly from the The Mono Project.
+Let's upgrade to the latest version `4.2.2` directly from the _The Mono Project_.

 ```
 sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 \